Wednesday, January 29, 2014

 For the mousse, place the ricotta, honey, and vanilla bean scrapings in the small bowl of a food processor and process/pulse until smooth.
 Cover and refrigerate minimum 1 hour to meld flavors.

-Place the cherries in a small bowl with the cherry balsamic vinegar and add a small amount of ground pepper.
+Place the cherries in a small bowl with the balsamic vinegar and add a small amount of ground pepper.
 Stir to combine.
 Marinate in the refrigerator for at least an hour.

 To serve, divide the cherry mixture between two glasses (we recommend martini glasses) or bowls and top with a scoop of ricotta mousse.
 Garnish with mint and a light dusting of black pepper, if desired.